LYM0905/ME5405/README.md

 The png folder saves the pictures of the first question and the second question

 ME5405 G31 v4.docx is the final presentation report

+Please note that in order to ensure correct operation, replace the extraction path in the file (D:\Graduate\5405\p_dataset_26\p_dataset_26) with the real-time storage location of the file during testing.